-Tobacco laws and businesses
+Tobacco and E-Cigarette laws and businesses

-Information is available on the following areas:
+Information is available

-- obtaining a retail tobacco licence
+- obtaining or renewing a retail tobacco and e-cigarette merchant's licence

-- requirements for retail sale of tobacco
+- requirements for retail sale of tobacco and e-cigarette products

 - enclosed areas